FosteringFostering Pets in Need

 Program: Military Pets Foster Project© /Keeping Love Waiting©

-A nationwide & global network of individual foster homes that house, nurture and care for the dogs, cats, birds, horses and all other pets for military personnel.
-Website: Guardian Angels for Soldiers Pets
+Visit GAFSP (Guardian Angels for Soldier’s Pet): a nationwide & global network of individual foster homes that house, nurture and care for the dogs, cats, birds, horses and all other pets for military personnel.

 Their mission: “Supporting our Military, Veterans, and their beloved Pets to ensure the pets are reunited with their owners following a deployment (combat or peace-keeping mission) in harm’s way to fight the global war on terrorism or unforeseen emergency hardship impacting their ability to retain their pet’s ownership rights.”

 - Active duty single and married couples deploying (combat, peacekeeping or humanitarian related mission).

 - Wounded warrior assistance related to a medical and/or homeless situation by working with the various VA medical and homeless transition program representatives (mentor, counselor, social work, etc.)